What is ethical copywriting for creative and purpose-led brands?

 So what is ethical copywriting in practice?

 Like you, I want my business to make a difference.
-I believe in the power of words for good, and I love helping businesses really soar by making sure their copy and content are working as hard as they can, by avoiding manipulative or exploitative copywriting tactics, and always writing with integrity.
+I love helping businesses really soar by making sure their copy and content are working as hard as they can, but I want to do this in a responsible way.

 I value community, connection and sustainability, and I love working with brands whose ethos mirrors this.
 One of my absolute business joys is creating genuine relationships with people I work with, and the copy I write for them reflects this.